crossterm-rs/crossterm/README.md

 extern crate crossterm;

-// this module is used for styling the terminal use self::crossterm::crossterm_style::*;
+// this module is used for styling the terminal use self::crossterm::style::*;
-// this module is used for cursor related actions use self::crossterm::crossterm_cursor::*;
+// this module is used for cursor related actions use self::crossterm::cursor::*;
-// this mudule is used for terminal related actions use self::crossterm::crossterm_terminal::*;
+// this mudule is used for terminal related actions use self::crossterm::terminal::*;

 ```
 ## Links

-Documentation for the code can be found [here](https://atcentra.com/crossterm/index.html)
+Documentation for the code version 0.1 can be found [here](https://docs.rs/crossterm/0.1.0/crossterm/)

-Documentation for the code can be found [here](https://docs.rs/crossterm/0.1.0/crossterm/)
+Documentation for the code version 0.2 can be found [here](https://docs.rs/crossterm/0.2.0/crossterm/)

 The Cargo Page can be found [here](https://crates.io/search?q=crossterm)